Liberation Army of Preševo, Medveđa and Bujanovac: History

 On 6 January 2001, the UÇPMB took control of Gornja Šušaja, and were well received by the locals.
 On 19 January, in command of Bardhyl Osmani, raided VJ positions near Crnotince.
 On 20 January, the VJ launched an attack against the UÇPMB stronghold.
 The battle lasted for four days when VJ forces were forced to withdraw.

 On 13 May 2001, the VJ and Serbian police launched an attack on the UÇPMB in Oraovica before they entered Sector B. The fighting began at 6:10 am when Yugoslav troops entered the city.
 At 7:00 am, the UÇPMB attacked Serbian police and fired three rockets towards Oraovica and VJ positions.
 Attacks from the UÇPMB stopped at 8:00 am.
 On 14 May 2001, the Yugoslav troops captured the city after the UÇPMB attacked again at 2:15 pm.

 On 21 May 2001, members of the UÇPMB signed the Končulj Agreement, which resulted in the full demilitarization, demobilization, and disarmament of the UÇPMB.
 The agreement stated that the VJ was allowed to enter the GSZ by 31 May 2001.
 At the same time, the Serbian side agreed to sign the Statement on conditional amnesty for members of the UÇPMB, which promised amnesty to UÇPMB fighters on 23 May 2001.

 As the situation escalated, NATO allowed the VJ to reclaim the GSZ on 24 May 2001, at the same time giving the UÇPMB the opportunity to turn themselves over to the Kosovo Force (KFOR), which promised to only take their weapons and note their names before releasing them.
 More than 450 UÇPMB members took advantage of KFOR's "screen and release" policy, among them commander Shefket Musliu, who turned himself over to KFOR at a checkpoint along the GSZ just after midnight of 26 May 2001.

 Aftermath

 With the signing of the Končulj Agreement in May 2001, the former KLA and UÇPMB fighters next moved to western Macedonia where the NLA was established, which fought against the Macedonian government in 2001.
 Ali Ahmeti organized the NLA from former KLA and UÇPMB fighters from Kosovo, Albanian insurgents from the UÇPMB in Serbia, young Albanian radicals, nationalists from Macedonia, and foreign mercenaries.
 The acronym was the same as the KLA's in Albanian.

-Another Albanian paramilitary organization Albanian National Army (ANA, AKSh) also had former UÇPMB fighters.
+Another Albanian paramilitary organization Albanian National Army (ANA) also had former UÇPMB fighters.
 The group is associated with FBKSh (National Front for Reunification of Albanians), its political wing.
 The group participated in attacks against Macedonian forces with the NLA.
 After the NLA disbanded, the ANA later went and operated in the Preševo Valley.